Si Lom Road

 Si Lom Road (also written as Silom, สีลม, /th/) is a major street in Bangkok, Thailand.
-The road is best known for its commerecial neighbourhood, which, along with the nearby and roughly parallel Sathon Road, forms one of the city's main business districts.
+The road is best known for its commercial neighbourhood, which, along with the nearby and roughly parallel Sathon Road, forms one of the city's main business districts.
 It runs in a southwest–northeast direction between Charoen Krung and Rama IV roads in the city's Bang Rak District, forming the boundary between Suriyawong Subdistrict to its north and Si Lom Subdistrict to its south.
 Si Lom was one of the earliest modern roads to be built in the city, and some of its side streets serve historic ethnic neighbourhoods from the late nineteenth century, while others are known as shopping and nightlife venues.

 While BTS Skytrain's Silom Line is named after the road, only one station is actually located on the road, Sala Daeng.
 This station interchanges with Si Lom Station of the MRT Blue Line.